-If you intend to add Alarm input, you may first have to free an interface in the menu Terminals->Other phones->Analogue, i.e. delete one of the preconfigured entries with the i button.
+If you intend to add Alarm input, you may first have to free an interface in the menu Terminals->Other phones->Analogue, i.e. delete one of the preconfigured entries

 13.9.1 Alarm Calls

 Choose the icon to edit existing entries.
 Select the New button to create new alarm calls.